pegasus-isi/pegasus-donut-bosco/README.md

 The container should be built on the host machine so the user account within the container matches your local user id and group id.
 This is important for the volume mounts to work properly.

-If you would like to retrieve a default image that doesn't necessarily match the file permissions of your local file system check https://hub.docker.com/r/pegasus/donut-remote-submission.
+If you would like to retrieve a default image that doesn't necessarily match the owner of the files on your local file system, please check https://hub.docker.com/r/pegasus/donut-remote-submission.
 New versions of the container will be tagged with the version of Pegasus installed in the image (e.g., pegasus/donut-remote-submission:pegasus-5.0.0).

 ## Basic scripts and files